leonardoluiz/gherkin-chklist/README.md

 ## A basic checklist generator for Gherkin feature files (Cucumber).

 This project is a POC for generation of artifacts based on Gherkin file format.
-Given a .feture file a Excel (xls) worksheet is created.
+Given a .feature file a Excel (xls) worksheet is created.

 *You will need JDK 8.*

 ##Usage:

 * Clone:	$ git clone https://github.com/leonardoluiz/gherkin-chklist.git
-* Bluid:	$ cd gherkin-chklist
+* Build:	$ cd gherkin-chklist
 		$ mvn clean package
 * Run:	$ java -jar target/ghklist.jar  sample-adding.feature adding.xls